First published 21 January 2020. Edited 25 June 2020.

 Synopsis: The story of Helen Reddy, who in 1966 landed in New York with her three-year-old daughter, a suitcase and $230 in her pocket.
 Within weeks she was broke.
 Within months she was in love.
 Within five years she was one of the biggest superstars of her time, and an icon of the 1970’s feminist movement, who wrote a song which galvanized a generation of women to fight for change.

-Firestarter will mark the 30th anniversary of Australia’s most iconic performing arts company: Bangarra Dance Theatre.
+Firestarter marks the 30th anniversary of Australia’s most iconic performing arts company: Bangarra Dance Theatre.
 Told through the personal family story of its celebrated and longstanding artistic director, Stephen Page, the feature documentary is co-written and co-directed by Nel Minchin and Wayne Blair, alongside Ivan O’Mahoney and executive producer Nial Fulton.

 Synopsis: Interweaving exclusive and intimate behind-the-scenes footage, Firestarter uncovers the roots of Stephen Page’s artistic activism and the socio-political context from which he and Bangarra have grown.

-The Dry (Roadshow) August 27
+The Dry (Roadshow) was August 27, now TBC

 There's a lot of anticipation around this crime thriller adapted from Jane Harper’s award-winning 2016 novel of the same name, and originally slated for January.
 It's directed by Robert Connolly, who co-wrote the screenplay with Harry Cripps and the producers are Bruna Papandrea (Made Up Stories), Jodi Matterson and Steve Hutensky.
 Eric Bana stars in a cast including Genevieve O’Reilly, Keir O’Donnell and John Polson.